WINE LIBRARY

 BACKGROUND

 The Red Barn is named after our 100-year-old red barn on the estate.
 A perennial favorite, the Red Barn Red is a great “weeknight wine” which can go with a variety of fare.
-The fermented juice sees some new French oak to complement the fruit without over powering it (for Lexie – 30% new French, 70% neutral oak).
+The fermented juice sees some new French oak to complement the fruit without over powering it.
+The 2023 vintage is 44% Tempranillo, 25% Teroldego, 20% Cabernet Sauvignon, 11% Petite Sirah.

 TASTING NOTES

 Both sour and Bing cherries waft up on the nose.
-The palate is also big on red fruit, has structured acidity that reads like cranberry along with a hint of tannin in the finish.
+The palate is also big on red fruit and has a structured acidity that makes us think of cranberries, while also offering a hint of tannin on the finish making it a versatile table wine for a variety of meals.

-Red Barn is delicious on its own but will happily sidle up to any meat and cheese tray, roasted chicken or pork with a cranberry/cherry relish.
-Drink through 2027.
+Red Barn is delicious on its own but can easily saddle up with any meat and cheese tray, or roasted chicken or pork with a cranberry/cherry relish.

 — D.A.Ranch Team